MySQL is an open-source relational database management system (RDBMS)

 - Login to your KintoHub account

-- Click Create Service at the top right of your environment
+- Click on the Create Service button at the top right of your environment

-- Click the From Catalog tab at the top right
+- Click on the From Catalog tab at the top right

-- Click the MySQL option in the list
+- Click on the MySQL option in the list

 - Enter or generate your desired

-- Click Deploy at the top right and wait until the release is successful
+- Click on the Deploy button at the top right and wait until the release is successful

 - Once deployed, click on the Access Tab to read the access related options